Find synonyms Find exact match

 Development of BOS may be reduced or delayed among lung recipients taking everolimus for maintenance immunosuppression.
 Sirolimus and everolimus are contraindicated within the first 90 days after lung transplant due to problems with dehiscence of the bronchial anastomosis.
 The use of mTOR inhibitors for maintenance immunosuppression and the dosing and adverse effects of these agents in lung recipients are discussed separately.
 (See "Maintenance immunosuppression following lung transplantation", section on 'mTOR inhibitors'.)

-●Total lymphoid irradiation has been assessed in small observational studies in which the rate of decline in lung function was generally slower after irradiation than before [87,88].
-However, in one study, 10 of 37 patients were unable to complete the therapy due to progressive BOS or marrow suppression .
+●Total lymphoid irradiation has been assessed in small observational studies in which the rate of decline in lung function was generally slower after irradiation than before [94,95].
+However, in one study, 10 of 37 patients were unable to complete the therapy due to progressive BOS or bone marrow suppression .

 ●Antilymphocyte and antithymocyte therapies were evaluated in a series of 48 lung transplant recipients with BOS who received 64 courses of treatment with a cytolytic agent (antilymphocyte globulin, antithymocyte globulin, or muromononab-CD3 (OKT3) monoclonal antibody) .
 The rate of decline in FEV1 slowed in the three months after treatment, but BOS eventually progressed in all patients.

-Less established or ineffective therapies — While systemic glucocorticoids are the cornerstone of management of acute lung transplant rejection, they are not useful in the management of BOS.
-Limited evidence suggests that high-dose inhaled glucocorticoids are not effective in slowing or preventing the development of BOS .
+Less established or ineffective therapies — While systemic glucocorticoids are the cornerstone of management of acute lung transplant rejection, they appear to have limited utility in the management of BOS.
+One randomized study suggested that high-dose inhaled glucocorticoids are not effective in slowing or preventing the development of BOS .
 (See "Evaluation and treatment of acute lung transplant rejection", section on 'High-dose glucocorticoids'.)

 An open label study evaluating the anti-CD52 antibody alemtuzumab for BOS showed stabilization or improvement in the BOS grade in 7 of 10 patients .
-However, alemtuzumab is no longer available in the United States and Europe.
 (See "Induction immunosuppression following lung transplantation", section on 'Alemtuzumab'.)

 Plasmapheresis has been used to treat humoral lung transplant rejection, but has not been formally studied in BOS.